Attorney General Offers Tips to Help Consumers Avoid Repair Rip-Offs and Flood Cars After Hurricane

-The attorney general and experts from the Consumer Protection Division of his office have been traveling to parts of North Carolina that were severely impacted by the storm, including Cumberland, Robeson, Pitt, Edgecombe, Nash, and Wilson counties.
+The North Carolina Attorney General and experts from the North Carolina Attorney General's Office have been traveling to parts of North Carolina that were severely impacted by the storm, including Cumberland, Robeson, Pitt, Edgecombe, Nash, and Wilson counties.
 In each of these place, they have provided information to help consumers avoid scams that frequently pop up in the wake of disasters, such as home repair scams, price gouging, fake charities, and phony inspectors from the Federal Emergency Management Agency.

 Keep the following tips in mind if your vehicle is in need of repairs:

 - Ask friends and family for recommendations for a good mechanic or body shop.

 - Get written estimates from different places.
 For major repairs, get a second opinion.